ildarmgt/notes/README.md

 "code-runner.showRunIconInEditorTitleMenu": true,
 "code-runner.preserveFocus": false,
 ```
-* now can right click app.rb or w/e, hit `run code`, when done, ctrl-c in terminal
+* now can right click app.rb and hit `run code` or use play button with app.rb open; when done, ctrl-c in terminal

 it does: